 4. How do you find good trails to run on?

-Until you get more experience in terms of how you can handle different types of terrain, ascents and weather conditions, I recommend you choose trails in parks or popular places with well-marked paths, facilities (toilets, rangers, drinking fountains, cafes) or a fun local trail race, rather than heading up the most remote mountain or coast path you can find.
+Until you get more experience in terms of how to trail run on different types of terrain, ascents and weather conditions, I recommend you choose trails in parks or popular places with well-marked paths, facilities (toilets, rangers, drinking fountains, cafes) or a fun local trail race, rather than heading up the most remote mountain or coast path you can find.

 This is for safety’s sake, and also as you may not have accumulated all the recommended safety kit and clothing needed to help keep you safe somewhere remote/exposed or technical.
 This article shares the best way to find new trails to run on for beginner trail runners and experienced trail runners.